 - If you live or work in a floodplain and you know a flood is coming, shut off your gas and electricity, and move valuable items to higher ground.

-Download a multilingual flyer on flood safety in the Johnson Creek watershed.
+Download the multilingual flyer "How to Avoid the Flood."
 The flyer has information in English, Spanish, Russian, Vietnamese and traditional Chinese.